top of page

 FRAMING

-There are several points to consider when framing your artwork, whether it is an original drawing or a print.
+There are several points to consider when framing your chosen artwork, whether it is an original drawing or a print.
 A frame not only provides essential protection but, if done correctly, will also compliment the artwork.

 Original pencil drawings are delicate, so choose conservation quality materials such as acid-free mounts and backing to protect both the drawing and paper from deterioration, due to environmental factors.
 A mount gives an elegant finish and you may wish to consider a double mount which are particularly well suited to compliment detailed drawings.
 The mount helps focus the eye on the drawing by setting it apart from the frame, and prevents the drawing from coming into contact with the glass, which could cause moisture to be absorbed into the paper, resulting in mould and discolouration.